Ecological-Complexity-Lab/lab_website/team/join/index.md

 {% include section.html %}

-**We are looking for bright, quantitatively-oriented students and postdocs, who wish to take part in exciting research!**
+### We are looking for bright, quantitatively-oriented students and postdocs, who wish to take part in exciting research!

+Students and postdocs with background in quantitative ecology/biology, physics, math, computer science, neuroscience, etc., who are interested in our research directions are welcome to apply.
+Research in the lab is computational and does not involve field or lab work.
+But we like working with empiricists!
+We have several ongoing collaborations.
+We can collaborate or co-mentor with a PI who has a wet lab or does field work.

 # Why join the lab